fusioncharts/dev_centre_docs/chart-guide/chart-configurations/anchors-and-lines.md

 }
 ```

-A line chart with external images in the anchors looks as below:
+A line chart with external images in the anchors looks as shown below:

 {% embed_chart chart-configurations-anchors-and-lines-example-4.js %}